netguru-code-college/rick-and-morty-api/README.md

 > Hey, did you ever want to hold a terry fold?,
 >  I got one right here, grab my terry flap.

-[The Rick and Morty API](https://rickandmortyapi.com) (or ShlaAPI) is a RESTful and GraphQL API based on the television show [Rick and Morty](https://www.adultswim.com/videos/rick-and-morty).
+[The Rick and Morty API](http://tiny-rick.tk) (or ShlaAPI) is a RESTful and GraphQL API based on the television show [Rick and Morty](https://www.adultswim.com/videos/rick-and-morty).
 You will access to data about hundreds of characters, images, locations and episodes.

-**To get started check the documentation on [rickandmortyapi.com](https://rickandmortyapi.com/documentation) or just keep reading ;)**
+**To get started check the documentation n [tiny-rick.tk](http://tiny-rick.tk/documentation) or just keep reading ;)**

 You can check the code of the site [here](https://github.com/afuh/rick-and-morty-api-site)